sahilrajput03/sahilrajput03/thoughts-principles.md

 Murphy's Law: If you are not making your future then its eventually it won't happen at all.

 Practise your conversation skills in english with people @ some talking platforms for 1 hour atleast eachday.
-Apps: https://play.google.com/store/apps/details?id=com.jeetproductions.opentalk&hl=en_IN&gl=US, https://play.google.com/store/apps/details?id=com.ielts_speaking_iqraa&hl=en_IN&gl=US
+Apps: [Open Talk 1](https://play.google.com/store/apps/details?id=com.jeetproductions.opentalk&hl=en_IN&gl=US), [Open Talk 2](https://play.google.com/store/apps/details?id=com.ielts_speaking_iqraa&hl=en_IN&gl=US)

 Release DMT via 10 minutes breathing exercise.
 Visit(time-stamped) https://youtu.be/lwlEJ2O-6HM?list=LL&t=350